10 Things to See and Do in Budapest As a Solo Traveler

 Matthias Church - Budapest

 If you’re visiting Fisherman’s Bastion make sure to step inside this Roman Catholic Church located in the heart of Buda’s Castle District, directly behind Fisherman’s Bastion.
-The entrance is a cheap 1,500 HUF (~$5).
-The church opens at 9 am and if you get there early, chances are you’ll be one of the first inside.
-Because the Bastion opens at 9 am, most people come around then to walk around the area before visiting the inside of the church.
+The entrance is 1,800 HUF and the church is open Monday-Friday 9 am-5 pm, Saturday 9 pm-1 pm, and Sunday 1 pm-5 pm.

-If you show up to Fisherman’s Bastion before it opens around 8 am, you can’t access the entire fortress but you can see the main parts of it in peace and quiet.
-Then pop into the church at 9 and you’ll have seen two of the main attractions in Budapest without crowds.
+Pro tip: Show up to Fisherman’s Bastion around 8 am to explore in peace and quiet.
+Then pop into the church at 9 am and you’ll have seen two of the main attractions in Budapest without fewer crowds!

 4. Enjoy Hungarian Wines Underground in Faust Wine Cellar